Keysers Group

 Comparative Social Neuroscience

-Christian Keysers‘ lab seeks to discover how the brain manifests empathy through the study of its neural basis.
-To achieve this, his lab utilizes cutting-edge methods to measure and manipulate the activity of brain regions that are involved in both feeling and observing emotions, sensations and actions in both humans and rodents.
+Christian Keysers’ lab seeks to discover the neural basis of empathy, by utilizing cutting-edge methods to measure and manipulate the activity of brain regions involved in feeling and observing emotions, sensations, and actions in both humans and rodents.

 See profilePhD student